-This idea of “putting family first” was more challenging for me to understand early on in our marriage.
+This idea of “putting family first” was more challenging for me to understand early in our marriage.
 I have always worked and provided for myself.
-I did not realize or understand how important it is to make family a top priority and not put the needs of work, extracurricular activities, ministry, or personal dreams ahead of family.
-Thankfully, God did a work on my heart in this area of family, priorities, and balance.
-He showed me how to be a mom to my now teenage children while still being a mom to my younger son and how to be a better encourager to Daron.
+I did not realize or understand how important it is to prioritize family and not put the needs of work, extracurricular activities, ministry, or personal dreams ahead of family.
+Thankfully, God did work on my heart in this area of family, priorities, and balance.
+He showed me how to be a mom to my now teenage children while still being a mom to my younger son and being a better encourager to Daron.

 Daron’s always been a family guy, but even he has slowed down with work and has been more intentional in spending time as a family.
-We try to have several family dinners each week; we do worship and bible studies together, have game nights and travel together.
-We believe that our first ministry is to each other as a husband and wife, and then to our children to make sure that everyone feels accepted and loved.
+We try to have several family dinners each week, worship and bible studies, have game nights, and travel together.
+We believe that our first ministry is to each other as a husband and wife and then to our children to ensure everyone feels accepted and loved.

 4. We Live on a Real Farm!
 Another Fun Thing About Me and Daron

 Yes!
 A real farm in Ohio.
 I never thought I would carry the last name “Farmer.” but I also never thought I would live on a real farm.
 Daron has consistently grown up on a farm.
 When he decided to move cross country from Texas to Ohio to be with me, he sold his beautiful white farmhouse, land, and animals.

 Once we moved to Ohio, I knew that Daron missed being out in the country and missed farm life, so when he came home one day and said, “I found the land where I’m going to build the farm and make your dreams come true,” I immediately said, “yes!”
 We now live on almost 20 acres with a modern white farmhouse we built together, four longhorns, two horses, two alpacas, and chickens.
 The kids are still asking D to get mini goats, haha!